VRM in the States: Oregon

 Oregon was the first state in the country to approve automatic voter registration.

 In March 2015, Oregon became the first state in the country to adopt automatic voter registration when Gov. Kate Brown signed the “New Motor Voter” bill (H.B.
 2177).
-The law, which provides for a system of automatic voter registration at Oregon’s DMV, has spurred successful efforts in California, West Virginia, Vermont, Georgia, Alaska, Colorado, Rhode Island, and Illinois.
+The law, which provides for a system of automatic voter registration at Oregon’s DMV, has spurred successful efforts across the nation.
 Learn more about automatic registration here.